 – Greeba Brydges-Jones, from the taste of nashi (Windrift, 2008)

-As well, there will be ricciarelli, almond biscuits from Siena (although I first met them in a tiny village on a mountain pass in Tuscany).
+As well as a Christmas wreath cake, there will be ricciarelli, almond biscuits from Siena (although I first met them in a tiny village on a mountain pass in Tuscany).
 This recipe is close to the one I use, except that mine contains only 350g of sugar so you might want to adjust that.
 Ground almonds are available from the bulk bins of many supermarkets.
 The biscuits should be pale to be authentic, although mine come out quite golden – when I tasted my first one I thought it was going to be something shortbready because of the colour.
 How wrong I was!

 Christmas recipe –